 After 2-3 days of fermentation, you will see the healthy tomato seeds settle to the bottom of the jar and no gel coating surrounding the seeds.
 Due to temperature variation, the fermenting process may extend, at best, one day.

 Now you can gently pour off the surface mold if they appear.
 You should also pour off the floating seeds on the tomato matter because they are not viable.

 Try not to shake or bump the jar so that the floating seeds don’t get mixed in with the healthy bottom seeds.
 Then put the bottom seeds in the liquids into a strainer.

 Step 5- Rinse Seeds

-Give the seeds in the strainer a rinsing under the faucet and clear off all the unusual substance stuck to the seeds.
+Give the seeds in the strainer a rinsing under the faucet and clear off all the unusual substances stuck to the seeds.
 Wash them until they are fully cleaned.

 Step 6- Sterilizing Seeds

-After rinsing, soak the cleaned tomato seeds into 10% antibacterial bleach solutions for 30 minutes to kill the germ of any seed-borne diseases exist.
+After rinsing, soak the cleaned tomato seeds in 10% antibacterial bleach solutions for 30 minutes to kill the germ of any seed-borne diseases that exist.

 Then rinse them for seven minutes under cold water and stir them properly to reduce the total residual chlorine level below the National Organic Program (NOP) standard.